Article 1 – Name, Aims, and Official Language

 TIAFT Bulletin Committee: The TIAFT Bulletin Committee is chaired by the editor(s) of the Bulletin.
 The Committee is also composed of Regional Editors from the continents of Australia, Africa, Asia, Europe, North America, and South America.
 Regional Editors are appointed by the Executive Board and serve a renewable three-year term that coincide with TIAFT elections.
 The operating procedures of the Bulletin Committee shall be approved by the Executive Board.
 The TIAFT Bulletin Committee is responsible for ensuring the TIAFT Bulletin is published at least three times a year.

-Young Scientist Committee: The Young Scientist Committee is responsible for providing a scientific and social platform for young scientists (less than 41 years of age) that are members of the Association to engage with their peers.
+Young Scientist Committee: The Young Scientist Committee is responsible for providing a scientific and social platform for young scientists (less than 40 years of age on the first day of that year’s TIAFT Conference) that are members of the Association to engage with their peers.
 This is accomplished by providing a forum for young scientists during the annual TIAFT Conference.
 The committee is also responsible for awarding TIAFT young scientists who offer the best oral presentation and best poster presentation at the annual conference, as well as the TIAFT young scientist that publishes the best scientific paper for the year since the last conference.
 Members of the committee are suggested to the Executive Board by the Young Scientist Committee, and the Executive Board shall approve and finalize all appointments to the committee.
 The operating procedures of the Young Scientist Committee shall be approved by the Executive Board.

 Section 2 – Ad Hoc Committees

 As required, the Executive Board may appoint ad hoc committees to assist with particular issues.